shima3/hat/README.md

 - FV(M N) and FV(M .
 N) are a union of FV(M) and FV(N) if M and N are hat terms.
 - FV(^(x) M) and FV(^ x M) are a set removed x from FV(M) if x is a variable and M is a hat term.

+Variables except free variable of M are said to be **fresh** for M if M is a hat term.
+That is, bound variables of M and variables not contained in M are fresh for M.

 ## Substitution

 The notation M[x:=N] indicates substitution of N for x in M if M and N are hat terms and x is a variable.